PendragonDevelopment/tardis/README.md

 Tardis
 ================

 ##Getting Started

+Run `vagrant up` to initially provision the virtual machine (Vagrant version 1.5.0+ required)

+Once the provisioning is complete, ssh into the VM: `vagrant ssh`

-first run `sh bootstrap.sh`.
+Change directory into `/tardis` and run `sh bootstrap.sh`.
 This part will take a while.

 ```$ sudo su - postgres